molgenis/molgenis.org/molgenis_documentation/user_documentation.md

 Let's first use the search box to see if we can find the line that way: enter "103214569" in the search box and press enter.

-But now we like to take a look at all variation on chromosome 7, as you can imagine searching for "7" in all the attributes in the data will give us a lot of results we are not looking for.
+But now we like to take a look at all variation on chromosome 7.
+As you can imagine searching for "7" in all the attributes in the data will give us a lot of results we are not looking for.
 So we'd like to filter for this value specifically for the chromosome attribute.

-Click the filter icon in front of "#CHROM" in te attribute selection tree and enter "8" in the input field than click "apply" However we meant to search for chromosome 7, so lets click the filter in the active filters box, and change the value to 7.
+Click the filter icon in front of "#CHROM" in the attribute selection tree and enter "8" in the input field then click "apply"
+However we meant to search for chromosome 7, so let's click the filter in the active filters box, and change the value to 7.
 We now have all the values for chromosome 7 in the table, however the results are divided over several pages of results, we'd like to view them all in one screen; click the "rows per page" dropdown below the table and select "100" this will show 100 results per page.
 The "FILTER" column shows the same value for every line, we are not interested in this column so let's hide it by clicking the checkbox in front of "#CHROM" in the attribute selection tree.